aws-samples/sample-connector-for-bedrock/docs/providers/nova-canvas.md

 ## Additional Notes

-When making API requests, if the stream parameter is set to false, the output will be in the following format:
+When making API requests, if the `stream` parameter is set to `false`, the output will be in the following format:

 ```json
 {